Overview

 • In care-avoidant types, medical care is typically avoided or only sought rarely

 For these symptoms to qualify for a diagnosis of illness anxiety disorder, they must be present for at least six months.
-A health professional must also rule out the presence of another mental health condition that would better explain the symptoms.
+A health professional must also rule out the presence of another mental health condition, including other anxiety disorders, that would better explain the symptoms.

-A similar disorder called somatic symptom disorder2 presents with similar symptoms to illness anxiety, with the key difference being that a person with somatic symptom disorder presents with true physical symptoms.
+A similar disorder called somatic symptom disorder2 presents with similar symptoms to illness anxiety disorder, with the key difference being that a person with somatic symptom disorder presents with true physical symptoms.
 However, even with somatic symptom disorder, a person’s symptoms cannot be pinpointed by medical testing.

 Causes

 The cause of illness anxiety disorder is currently unknown.
 Illness anxiety disorder is a recent addition to the DSM-5, only present since 2013.
 Of the individuals diagnosed with the previous, obsolete diagnosis hypochondria, only a fraction meet criteria for illness anxiety disorder.
-Therefore, more research is needed to determine the cause.
+Therefore, more research is needed to determine the cause of the disorder.

 Despite not understanding the cause of illness anxiety disorder, researchers have determined that there are some common risk factors3 for developing the disorder, including: